jomartin-999/spring-boot-for-vmware-gemfire/docs/data.md

-For those of you already familiar with Spring Boot’s support for https://docs.spring.io/spring-boot/docs/current/reference/html/howto.html#howto-initialize-a-database-using-spring-jdbc\[SQL database initialization\], the approach when using VMware GemFire should be easy to understand.
+For those of you already familiar with Spring Boot’s support for https://docs.spring.io/spring-boot/docs/current/reference/html/howto.html#howto-initialize-a-database-using-spring-jdbc\[SQL database initialization\], the approach when using [vmware-gemfire-name] should be easy to understand.

-VMware GemFire provides built-in support, similar in function to Spring Boot’s SQL database initialization, by using:
+[vmware-gemfire-name] provides built-in support, similar in function to Spring Boot’s SQL database initialization, by using: